 Alexander Technique is about how you do things.

 It helps you become aware of your habits of movement, or being, so that you can change them.
 Eg if you sit very tensely at your desk you can notice that and gradually change your habit to sitting upright with less effort.
 Our old patterns (eg “I must sit up straight!) die hard though, and you may find that when you start to get tired you slip back into a ‘grit your teeth and get on with it’, tighter way of moving.
 This can be a really useful indicator that you need to stop and rest, or change your activity.
 It often happens before actual pain or fatigue kicks in, so can really help you identify a useful stopping point where you won’t suffer for it later.

 By checking in on your body on a regular basis you can avoid pushing things too far.
 Alexander Technique teaches you a habit of observing yourself regularly: to notice if are you being tense , or “holding” a posture, or that you are collapsed, or breathing shallowly.

 For instance, you might catch yourself picking up a box, whilst holding your breath, clenching your jaw, tensing your arm muscles strongly to hold it.
 By just breathing, letting go in the arms and letting the weight drop through your body lifting that box is a much less effortful thing to do.

 When you do things less on automatic you can use more movement variety.
 Our bodies aren’t keen on doing repetitive movements, especially when they aren’t used to them.
 If you have had back pain episodes in the past, you may find you are a bit wary or guarded in your movements, which can mean you actually move in a more repetitive way.
 Exploring movement to find lots of subtly different, comfortable ways of moving can bring this variety back.
 You then can keep your body happy.
 Even when you have to just finish this last thing….

-Do you have trouble pacing yourself?
+Do you have trouble trying to pace yourself?
 I would love to help.
 Try your first lesson half price.